yukisan/template-sfdc2sfdc-account-broadcast/README.md

 Please review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with Mule ESB Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case <a name="usecase"/>
-As a Salesforce admin I want to syncronize accounts between two Salesfoce orgs.
+As a Salesforce admin I want to synchronize accounts between two Salesfoce orgs.

 This Anypoint Template should serve as a foundation for setting an online sync of accounts from one Salesforce instance to another.
 Everytime there is a new account or a change in an already existing one, the integration will poll for changes in Salesforce source instance and it will be responsible for updating the account on the target org.